Economic/Provincial Nominee Programs – Part Two

 RCIC-IRB

-Atlantic Immigration Programs Overview and Updates - Quebec Immigration Programs Overview and Updates
+Atlantic Immigration Programs Overview and Updates

 Neha Batta is a seasoned Regulated Canadian Immigration Consultant (RCIC-IRB) with several years of experience navigating the complexities of Canadian immigration law.
 She holds a Certificate in Immigration: Law, Policies, and Procedures from the University of British Columbia and a Master’s degree in Technology.